 Just about every successful trapper I know dyes and waxes their traps prior to trapping season.
 Like so many things in this day and age of modern conveniences and instant gratification, modern products and methods have evolved to simplify the dying and wax process.
 These new products and methods have been around for quite a few years and they include products that are mixed with gasoline or water.
 Traps are dipped in the mixture to form a protective coating on your traps.

 Speed Dip comes in brown and black and is mixed with unleaded gasoline.
 The exact directions are printed on each can.
 It has been my experience, that the gasoline based dips are ok to use on water traps, however, I just do not like the idea of gas odors on my canine line.
-I have used Dakota Line water based dip with good success on both land and water traps.

 For over 40 years, I have preferred to traditionally dye and wax most of my traps.
 I find it does not take much more time than using some of the trap dips previously mentioned and for me; the traditional methods do a superior job of keeping my traps in speedy order, camouflaged, and odorless.
 I have much better piece of mind setting a traditionally dyed and waxed trap and it is part of a confidence level that I feel really helps my catch rate every year.

 You will need the following items and materials to properly traditionally dye and wax your traps.